 Attaching the reel wings:

 Now before we go any further, I just want to say, if you were like me and had a terrible time using “reel wings’ when they first came out..
-They have revamped the packaging and ease of use and for the sake of being redundant, I have created a separate page for anyone new to using Reel Wings.
+They have revamped the packaging and ease of use, but for the sake of being redundant, I have created a separate page for anyone new to using Reel Wings.
 This will give you some tips and tricks to help you wrangle this material on to your hook.
 This slide show below is just a brief explanation.

 Once your reel wings are in place, you can begin to dub the thorax.